- About Us

 When I went back to the chairman and explained that Convene was the solution that afforded the most control, he was happy to proceed.
 And at the same time, Veronica gave us a discount so that of course cemented the agreement!

-We spoke to two, one Netherlands based company Loomi, and another smaller solution provider in the UK called Attend2It
+We spoke to two, one Netherlands based company Lumi, and another smaller solution provider in the UK called Attend2It

-No it was all fine.
-We set up a whatsapp group with myself and my colleague and a Convene team, and they all responded really quickly even though the majority of them were in Asia, with the inevitable time difference considerations.
-I did get a few whatsapps in the small hours!
+No, it was all fine.
+We set up a working group with myself and my colleague and the Convene team, and they all responded really quickly even though the majority of them were in Asia, with the inevitable time difference considerations.
 I received immediate responses to emails during the day, and for the ones I sent in the evening my time, I’d receive a response the next day.
-There were a couple of things I had to chase up on but this can often be the case when a large number of people are involved and person A thinks that he’s answered and person B thinks that she’s answered so there is always good and bad whenever larger groups of people are involved.
 I had the impression that there would be a lot of work involved, but this turned out not to be the case, and it was much more straightforward than I thought it would be.

 The fact that we could actually get this done in the first place!
 It was the whole convenience of being able to do this from home.
 It was really straightforward.

 If we have to do the same thing next year, then definitely.
 Especially if it were possible to work with the same team.

 Because we are a large international federation, it’s never a problem for us to deal with someone in Singapore or the Philippines.
 I would definitely recommend Convene Assembly to any organisation unless they are looking to work with an entirely UK based company.
 Convene Assembly as an AGM product it worked really well for us.

 If you’re considering using Convene, or just want some more information, simply fill out the form below or give us a call on: